How to become a Rosey student

 To increase their chances of admission, candidates are urged to apply as early as possible after the beginning of September.

-Admissions is by “rounds”; the application procedure is the same as for other students (required documents, visit, admission tests, interview) but decisions are taken at two sessions:
+Admissions is by “rounds”; the application procedure is the same as for other students (required documents, visit, admission tests, interview).
+The application is reviewed once completed and can either be denied or selected for a “round” session:

 • 1st session for dossiers completed by November 15: the Committee announces one of three decisions at the beginning of December.
 These are: accepted, denied or deferred to the 2nd session